In brief:

 1. Middesk

 Middesk’s Enhanced Screenings package for our Business Verification tool comes with the ability to scan for PEPs at your client businesses.
-That includes those business customers’ ultimate beneficial owners, as well.
-The package can also screen for RCAs, as well as people on US and international watchlists.
+That includes identifying those business customers’ ultimate beneficial owners, as well.
+The package can also run an OFAC check and screen for RCAs, to identify people on US and international watchlists.

 Middesk can also screen for many other risk indicators for your business customers and their associated people.
 These include industry classifications, adverse media screening, web footprints, litigation/bankruptcy proceedings, lien filings (via Business Underwriting), and more.